Kaamoooo/VulkanRenderer/README.md

 7.13 Added a basic GUI, using ImGUI framework.

 7.16 Adjusted resolution, making window resizing is compatible with rendered image.
+Completed simple GUI.